-Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of the changes in foreign currency rates.
-The Company's functional and reporting currency is the Canadian dollar.
-The Company incurs foreign currency risk on purchases that are denominated in a currency other than the functional currency of the Company, which will have an impact on the profitability of the Company and may also affect the value of the Company's assets, liabilities and the amount of shareholders' equity.
+Company incurs foreign currency risk on purchases that are denominated in a currency other than the functional currency of the Company, which will have an impact on the profitability of the Company and may also affect the value of the Company's assets, liabilities and the amount of shareholders' equity.

-The Company's main risks are associated with fluctuations in the US dollar ("US") and assets and liabilities are translated based on the foreign currency translated method described in note 2(k).
+The Company's main risks are associated with fluctuations in the US dollar ("US") and assets and liabilities are translated based on the foreign currency translated method described in note 2(j).
 The Company does not enter into any foreign exchange hedging contracts.
 In order to mitigate this risk, the Company maintains a portion of its cash in US dollar denominated bank accounts.
-As at August 31, 2017, the Company had amounts payable totaling approximately US\$26,000.
-The Company has determined that a 10% increase or decrease in the US dollar against the Canadian dollar on these instruments, as at August 31, 2017, would result in a \$3,200 change to profit or loss for the year.
+As at May 31, 2018, the Company had amounts payable totaling approximately US\$52,000.
+The Company has determined that a 10% increase or decrease in the US dollar against the Canadian dollar on these instruments, as at May 31, 2018, would result in a \$7,491 change to profit or loss for the year.